adizanni/ExportToHASS/README.md

 ## Plugin Installation

 Copy the file https://github.com/adizanni/ExportToHASS/blob/main/dist/ExportToHassPlugin.sh3p?raw=true to the Plugin Sweethome directory.
-In linux this is ~/.eteks/sweethome3d/plugins/
+In linux this is the folder ~/.eteks/sweethome3d/plugins/.
+In windows just double-click on the sh3p plugin file

 ## How to use